kalmarek/GroupsCore.jl/docs/src/group_elements.md

 singleton objects), a group element and its `deepcopy` should have identical (i.e. `===`) parents.

-The rest of the obligatory methods are:
+The remaining obligatory methods are:

 ```@docs
 parent(::GroupElement)